seedmaas/SeedModeler-basic/README.md

 5. **Place Data Files**

-Ensure your data files (in .json format) are placed within the project's `doc` directory.
+Ensure your data files (in .json format) are placed within the project's directory.
 These files are essential for the project's execution.

 ## Running the Project